simone-coelho/decision-service/README.md

 * Install [Redis](https://redis.io/download) locally.
 	* By default the decision service is configured to connect to '127.0.0.1:6379'.
 	* This setting can be configured in the 'config.js' file located in the 'config directory'.
-* Datafile settings are also configured in the 'config.js' file located in the 'config directory'.
+* Datafile settings, like CDN url and SDK key, are also configured in the 'config.js' file located in the 'config directory'.

 ### Running the server